Ferluci/Idea-Servers/README.md

 # Idea-Servers
-Python script for grabbing license servers from web
+Python script for grabbing idea license servers from web